-The Institute awards students a Certificate of Graduate Study upon successful completion of 20 credit hours (five courses) in one of the following areas of specialization: American Foreign Policy; Comparative Political Culture; Conflict Prevention; Corporate Statecraft; Counterintelligence; Counterterrorism; Cyber Statecraft; Economic Statecraft; Homeland Security; Intelligence; International Politics; National Security Affairs; Nonviolent Conflict; Peace Building, Stabilization, and Humanitarian Affairs; Public Diplomacy and Strategic Influence; Strategic Communication; and Strategic Soft Power.
+The Institute awards students a Certificate of Graduate Study upon successful completion of 20 credit hours (five courses) in one of the following areas of specialization: American Foreign Policy; Comparative Political Culture; Conflict Prevention; Corporate Statecraft; Counterintelligence; Counterterrorism; Cyber Statecraft; Economic Statecraft; Homeland Security; Intelligence; International Politics; National Security Affairs; Nonviolent Conflict; Peace Building, Stabilization, and Humanitarian Affairs; Public Diplomacy and Strategic Influence; Strategic Communication; Strategic Soft Power; and Statecraft (Online).

 Certificate in American Foreign Policy